 - Seedling handling is reduced and they are not exposed to wind or sun

 - Machine planting fractures the ground.
-Cultivation from the coulter acts like subsoiling which promotes root growth-enhancing growth
+Cultivation from the coulter acts like subsoiling which promotes root growth

 - J or L rooting is greatly reduced with machine planting